-The representation of the spherical/circular boundaries using hyperplanes in the bulk allows us to define the distance between two disjoint spherical/circular boundaries: it is the distance of the corresponding hyperplanes.
-Indeed, for not-crossing boundaries the hyperplanes are so called ultraparallel and there exists a common perpendicular line along which we measure the distance of both planes.
+The representation of the spherical/circular boundaries using hyperbolic planes in the bulk allows us to define the distance between two disjoint spherical/circular boundaries: it is the distance of the corresponding planes.
+Indeed, for not-crossing boundaries the hyperbolic planes are so called ultraparallel and there exists a common perpendicular line along which we measure the distance of both planes.

-For two spherical/circular boundaries which intersect themselves, we can analogously define the angle between them as the angle of corresponding intersecting hyperplanes.
+For two spherical/circular boundaries which intersect themselves, we can analogously define the angle between them as the angle of corresponding intersecting planes.

 The last possibility is that the spherical/circular boundaries touch themselves in one point.
-The corresponding hyperplanes are then asymptotic to each other.
-In this case one cannot associate with these two hyperplanes any measure which would estimate their relation.
-The reason is simple: all pairs of asymptotic hyperplanes are isometric to each other.
-It means that any two touching spherical/circular boundaries are equivalent and there is no scale which could distinguish them.
+The corresponding hyperbolic planes are then asymptotic to each other.
+In this case one cannot associate with these two planes any measure which would estimate their relation.
+The reason is simple: all pairs of asymptotic planes are isometric to each other.